Is climate change impacting Eastern North Carolina?

 In a statement, Congressman Greg Murphy said, “Geological evidence has shown that the climate has changed for millions of years.

-God granted us presence on earth to be good stewards of God’s resources.
+God granted us a presence on earth to be good stewards of God’s resources.

 We can have constructive conversations on how to mitigate what’s happened on the earth for millions of years.”